Arrests made in Bensalem bar assault

 BENSALEM, Pa.
-(WPVI) --Police have charged a 25-year-old man in connection with an assault at a Bucks County bar.
+(WPVI) --Police have charged two men in connection with an assault at a Bucks County bar.

-After receiving numerous tips, Bensalem police were able to identify and arrest Jomar Garcia.
+After receiving numerous tips, Bensalem police were able to identify and arrest 25-year-old Jomar Garcia and 24-year-old Samuel Guzman.

-He was charged with Aggravated Assault, Conspiracy, Simple Assault, Recklessly Endangering another Person, and Possession of Instruments of Crime.
+Garcia was charged with Aggravated Assault, Conspiracy, Simple Assault, Recklessly Endangering another Person, and Possession of Instruments of Crime.
 His bail was set at $75,000.

-Police say they also made a second arrest in connection with the December 20th assault at Big Heads Bar on Street Road, though no further details have been given.
+Garcia has been released on his own recognizance.

-Surveillance video of the incident was released last week, along with images of four suspects.
+Surveillance video of the the December 20th assault at Big Heads Bar on Street Road was released last week, along with images of four suspects.

 Police say one of the suspects got into an argument with the bartender and threw a punch.